AdrianSaueressig/FuelConsumptionCalculator/README.md

 This is a project intended for private use by some selected persons.
 It has not been optimized to be used by other people.

+## Why I created this
+I created this project to learn the basics about developing Android Apps, their UI and how to connect an app with a database on the device.
+Since I never did this professionally I'm aware that a lot of the code is most likely bad practice and could be improved by looking into it more.

+I developed this in 2016.

 ## Requirements and setup
 * Java 7 or higher
 * Android 7.0 Nougat or higher